Discretionary Grant Policy Phase Three

 If your small, micro or home-based business has experienced a loss of income, it may be eligible for an Additional Restrictions Grant from Merton Council.
-A points-based system will be used to share a grant fund of at least £3.5 million between eligible businesses.
+A points-based system will be used to share a grant fund of approximately £1.9 million between eligible businesses.

 - be home-based, or a small or micro business, as defined below